List of world records in chess: Consecutive wins against masters

 Bobby Fischer won 20 consecutive games, all in competitions at late stages of the world championship cycle.
 (Some commentators give this as 19, discounting Fischer's game against Oscar Panno, who resigned after Fischer's first move as a protest.)
 Fischer won his last seven games at the 1970 Palma de Mallorca Interzonal (including the one-move game against Panno), then swept Mark Taimanov 6–0 in the quarterfinals followed by Bent Larsen by the same score in the semifinals.
 In the Candidates Match final, Fischer beat former World Champion Tigran Petrosian in the first game before Petrosian snapped the streak by winning the second match game.

 Wilhelm Steinitz won his last 16 games at Vienna 1873, including a two-game playoff against Joseph Henry Blackburne at the end.
-He played no serious chess until an 1876 match against Blackburne that Steinitz swept 7–0.
+He played no more serious chess until an 1876 match against Blackburne that Steinitz swept 7–0.
 After a long period of inactivity, Steinitz played at Vienna 1882, where he won his first two games before finally ending his winning streak with a draw.
 Steinitz's 25-game winning streak over nine years has never been equaled.

 Vera Menchik won 59 consecutive games at the Women's World Championships tournaments over nine years, However she lost many games to the top male players during the streak, as well as a few games in matches against Sonja Graf.